penske-media-corp/pmc-wayback-machine/README.md

 # PMC Wayback Machine

-PMC Wayback Machine is a PHP application that takes snapshots of web pages from specified domains.
-It is designed to be triggered by a webhook when code is deployed, capturing snapshots of select pages on websites affected by the deployment.
+This project is a PHP implementation of a web archiving system, similar to the Internet Archive's Wayback Machine.
+It allows you to create snapshots of websites and retrieve them later.

 ## Prerequisites